To download a Word document copy, click here.

 Non-voting membership is available to persons living outside the boundary line as defined in Rule 5 and the number shall be restricted to a maximum of 500.

-book to be carried whenever fishing or visiting Associations waters and shown to any official or member on request.
+A Membership/Identity Card is issued annually as proof of the current season's membership.
+The card must be carried whenever fishing Association waters and shown to any official or member on request.

 8. Paid-up Member:

 A paid up member is entitled to fish the Association’s waters and to partake in all the activities of the Association.

 Honorary members may be elected by the Committee for outstanding services rendered to the Association.

 - The annual subscription shall cover the year from the 1st April to the 31st March following.
 Reduced subscriptions shall be allowed to members less than 18 years of age and of, or over state pension age,